Summary

 No eco rating

-As of August 2023, the BMW iX3 has not been lab tested by Green NCAP.
+As of December 2024, the BMW iX3 has not been tested by Green NCAP.

 The Green NCAP programme measures exhaust pollution (which is zero for an electric car) and energy efficiency.
 Electric cars are much more energy-efficient than combustion cars, so the iX3 is likely to score very highly in Green NCAP testing whenever it ever takes place.
 Check back again soon.

 The Car Expert’s reliability information is provided exclusively for us using warranty data from our partner, MotorEasy.
-As soon as MotorEasy has sufficient data on the MG 4 we’ll publish the score here.
+As soon as MotorEasy has sufficient data on the iX3 we’ll publish the score here.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data